charter for nightlife without discrimination

 Upskilling, education and dialogue

 Therefore, it is necessary that the management team has knowledge and skills to prevent discrimination.
 In addition, additional information and ongoing training of security and service personnel is necessary to support employees in their work to counter the biases and blind spots that can lead to discrimination in all forms.
-This also applies to cases where the staff is affiliated with the restaurants through external suppliers.
+This also applies to cases where the staff is affiliated with the night life operator through external suppliers.

 WE COMMIT TO